 Dropped off is code for “We can’t deal with this dog.
 He’s yours! …”

 That happens a lot.
-A once-loved pet becomes too old or sick and the owner either doesn’t care or they don’t know what to do with it.
-The shelter is a convenient dumping ground where unwanted pets are either adopted or “put to sleep.”
+A once-loved pet becomes too old or sick and the owner either doesn’t care or they don’t know what to do.
+The shelter has become a convenient dumping ground where unwanted pets are adopted — or “put to sleep.”

-Things didn’t look good for little Timbit.
-He was in bad shape.
+Things didn’t look good for Timbit.
+The little guy was in bad shape.
 Yorkies are cute, but not this one.
 Much of Timbit’s fur was gone.
-His entire side was swollen and blistered.
-Pus oozed out.
+His entire side was swollen; pus oozed from his blistered skin.

 The animal with the Humane Society ID of #66959 was on Death Row …But thanks to a veterinarian who went beyond the call of duty, Timbit was granted a reprieve.